-Process Vs. Project : What is the Difference and What’s Right For You?
+Process Management Vs Project Management : What is the Difference and What’s Right For You?

 The project vs project discussion is not new.
 Even though the definitions of both these terms seem to delineate the difference clearly, there appears to be an overlap in practical applications.
 While both are integral to businesses, depending on the end result you want to achieve, you have to choose one or the other.